 How we work

-We create new artworks and artistic projects focussing on the natural world, human health and environmental wellbeing.
+We create artworks and artistic projects focussing on the natural world, human health and environmental wellbeing.

 We work across multiple forms and disciplines, in collaboration with a wide range of artists, writers, scientists, botanists, conservationists, researchers, architects, designers, targeted communities and wider publics.
 We bring people together as co-creators and audiences, sharing stories, enabling conversation and supporting the exchange of knowledge.
-We take inspiration from the behaviour of bees, other pollinators and natural systems, nurturing social cohesion and cross-pollinating ideas.
+We take inspiration from the behaviour of bees and other pollinators, nurturing social cohesion and cross-pollinating ideas.

 We develop projects with an eclectic constellation of partners, building relationships with hospitals, doctors’ surgeries, schools, community groups, wildlife trusts, botanical gardens, arts centres, museums, libraries and galleries, who share our commitment to interrogating urgent questions and building healthy societies.